The rise of AI-powered faux influencers

 Another artificial intelligence-powered faux influencer gaining widespread popularity is Lil Miquela, an Instagram model and musician created by L.A. ad agency Brud in 2016.
 What originally started out as an art concept piece, Lil Miquela’s following has grown rapidly due to a combination of intrigue and criticism from online audiences.
 Based on a real person, Lil Miquela looks like your quintessential young hip social media influencer.
 She even has her own YouTube account, and most famously appeared in an unnerving Calvin Klein fashion campaign with real-life fashion model and influencer Bella Hadid.
 In the campaign video, Lil Miquela and Hadid are shown side-by-side (perhaps to demonstrate how powerfully convincing the AI is).
 The two share a kiss, which is weird, but clearly plays to the gaming world’s fascination with imaginatively endowed characters lusting after lesbian desires.
 It’s all marketing, of course.

 Lil Miquela differs from Yumi in that she uses her online influence to promote her own brand, as well as various other brands which she gets paid to promote.
-She, therefore, more closely resembles a human influencer in that she has autonomy over what she does and which brands she promotes.
+She therefore more closely resembles a human influencer in that she has autonomy over what she does and which brands she promotes.
 Yumi is solely for the use of SK-II, whereas Lil Miquela can work for the highest bidder which her behind-the-scenes creators are willing to work with.
-It becomes quite apparent as you dig deeper the ambiguity around who is actually pulling the puppet strings is very deliberate.
+It becomes quite apparent as you dig deeper that the ambiguity around who is actually pulling the puppet strings is very deliberate.

 The future of AI influencers

 As AI’s influence has been globally welcomed by businesses to assist in a multitude of ways resulting in efficiency, accuracy and predictive capabilities, the most discerning part is that it is affordable.
-Brand bots such as Yumi and self-contained, autonomous ones like Lil Miquela, can operate and perform tasks at a fraction of the cost as their human counterparts.
-When you consider the control brands have over what their faux influencers do and say, it really becomes a no-brainer.
-And that doesn’t even take into account the best part of brands harnessing the power of android influencers… the fact that they operate 24/7.
-It seems the AI influencer is here to stay — forever.
+Brand bots such as Yumi and self-contained, autonomous ones like Lil Miquela can operate and perform tasks at a fraction of the cost as their human counterparts.
+When you consider the control brands have over what their faux influencers do and say, it really becomes compelling.
+And that doesn’t even take into account the most appealing aspect of brands harnessing the power of virtual influencers: the fact that they operate around the clock.

 Paula Ferrai